DIALOGUE FROM THE EIR FORUM, NATIONAL PRESS CLUB

 Vicious ‘Carbon’ Fraud

-Wysmuller: Well, let me remind you that (TRCS) group has made its skillset available to any politician, any party, running for any office, who wants to get a good handle on what climate is really about.
+Wysmuller: Well, let me remind you that The Right Climate Stuff (TRCS) group has made its skillset available to any politician, any party, running for any office, who wants to get a good handle on what climate is really about.
 And I am more than happy to send you slides and things like that, that you can use in your campaign; I think, I hope you’ve learned a little bit of what climate is really about today; there’s a lot more.

 Question: [follow-up] I certainly have.
 I was walking through the halls of Congress, and a guy by the name of Steve Scalise announced that his biggest problem was reducing carbon emissions.
 And I’m not sure that that’s true any more, after listening to this!